microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 <img src="images/uart_plib.png" alt="UART Peripheral Library" width="500"/></a>

 The UART driver is used to display the output from the sensor net in MPLAB Data Visualizer or any terminal emulator using a Baud Rate of 9600.
-To enable print statements, the user must open the UART peripheral library (UART1PLIB) from the Builder window and enable "Redirect STDIO to UART".
+To enable printf statements, the user must open the UART peripheral library (UART1PLIB) from the Builder window and enable "Redirect STDIO to UART".
 #### Builder:
 <img src="images/builder.png" alt="Melody Builder" width="500"/></a>